Wanton–Lyman–Hazard House

-The house has passed through several owners since its construction, and has been renovated and improved by some of them.
-The three for whom it is named were not the first, but they were members of a family, related by marriage that owned it for over a century, from shortly before the Revolution to 1911.
-Since the 1920s it has been owned by the Newport Historical Society (NHS), which renovated it and converted it to a historic house museum.
-In 1960 it was among the first National Historic Landmarks designated by the Department of the Interior.
+The house has passed through several owners since its construction and has been renovated and improved by some of them.
+The three for whom it is named were not the first, but they were members of a family related by marriage that owned it from shortly before the Revolution to 1911.
+Since the 1920s, it has been owned by the Newport Historical Society (NHS) which renovated it and converted it to a historic house museum.
+In 1960, it was among the first National Historic Landmarks designated by the Department of the Interior.

 Building

 Today the house is a five-bay wooden clapboard structure with a high peaked roof that slopes down in the rear and plaster cornice.
 It is painted a historic shade of dark red, except for a white door and entryway with pilasters and a small pediment.